 Your employer is ultimately responsible for your work environment but it is also the responsibility of every employee to draw attention to potential problems, risks or improvements.
 What your employer does not know, he or she cannot do anything about and consequently, it is important that you speak to your employer if you feel that there is a problem with your work environment.

 Work environment representative at work

 Under the Swedish Work Environment Act, all workplaces employing five or more people should have a work environment representative.
 The work environment representative is an elected representative whose duty it is to monitor the work environment efforts of the employer.
 The main purpose of this is to ensure the wellbeing of you and your colleagues - both at work and outside of work.
-If you feel that there is a problem with your work environment then you can turn to your work environment representative (Health & Safety Officer) at your place of work.
+If you feel that there is a problem with your work environment then you can turn to your work environment representative (Safety representative) at your place of work.
 If necessary, your work environment representative can make a formal request for certain work environment measures to be taken.